 The second World War forced a break of 4 years for the Grand national, and even though the race did still manage to be run in 1940, the Aintree racecourse was needed as a base for the military, so races from 1941-45 were all abandoned as a result.

 After the war the Grand National really started to flourish and it was the first time that international fans and even horses were starting to become a firm fixture in the race.
-Some notable names in the 1950’s were that of trainer Vincent O’Brien (3 winners) on horses such as Early Mist, Royal Tan and Quare Times.
+Some notable names in the 1950’s were that of trainer Vincent O’Brien (3 winners) with horses Early Mist, Royal Tan and Quare Times.

 Red Rum: The Greatest Horse to Run the Grand National